taliitacamargo/Professional-README-Generator/README.md

   ##Description
-  An application that generates README files contianing rresponses given by user
+  An application that generates README files contianing responses given by user

   ##Installation
   npm i inquirer is used to install the application